tum-esm/em27-retrieval-pipeline/README.md

 download_timeout: int = 600
 ```
 ####  :mag_right: Request
-Settings for the retrieval process.
+Settings for the request.
 Note that the date format is **YYYYMMDD**.
 ```python

 versions: list[Version] = ["GGG2014"]